Link Search Menu Expand Document

 Solving for Accelerations

-Previously, in Velocity Analysis we differentiated the following equation with respect to time
+Previously, in Velocity Analysis we differentiated the position loop

 where

-\[-a \alpha_2 \sin \theta_2-a \omega_2^2 \cos \theta_2-b \alpha_3 \sin \theta_3-b \omega_3^2 \cos \theta_3+c \alpha_4 \sin \theta_4+c \omega_4^2 \cos \theta_4=0 \label{eq4}\]
+\[-a \alpha_2 \sin \theta_2-a \omega_2^2 \cos \theta_2-b \alpha_3 \sin \theta_3-b \omega_3^2 \cos \theta_3+c \alpha_4 \sin \theta_4+c \omega_4^2 \cos \theta_4=0,\]

-and then the imaginary part.
+and then the imaginary part:

-\[a \alpha_2 \cos \theta_2-a \omega_2^2 \sin \theta_2+b \alpha_3 \cos \theta_3-b \omega_3^2 \sin \theta_3-c \alpha_4 \cos \theta_4+c \omega_4^2 \sin \theta_4=0 \label{eq5}\]
+\[a \alpha_2 \cos \theta_2-a \omega_2^2 \sin \theta_2+b \alpha_3 \cos \theta_3-b \omega_3^2 \sin \theta_3-c \alpha_4 \cos \theta_4+c \omega_4^2 \sin \theta_4=0.\]

 \[\begin{aligned} \alpha_3 & =\frac{(a \alpha_2 \sin \theta_2 + a \omega_2^2 \cos \theta_2 + b \omega_3^2 \cos \theta_3 - c \omega_4^2 \cos \theta_4) (c \cos \theta_4)}{(c \sin \theta_4)(b \cos \theta_3)-(b \sin \theta_3)(c \cos \theta_4)} \\ & \quad - \frac{(c \sin \theta_4)(a \alpha_2 \cos \theta_2 - a \omega_2^2 \sin \theta_2 - b \omega_3^2 \sin \theta_3 + c \omega_4^2 \sin \theta_4)}{(c \sin \theta_4)(b \cos \theta_3)-(b \sin \theta_3)(c \cos \theta_4)} \\ \alpha_4 & =\frac{(a \alpha_2 \sin \theta_2 + a \omega_2^2 \cos \theta_2 + b \omega_3^2 \cos \theta_3 - c \omega_4^2 \cos \theta_4)(b \cos \theta_3)}{(c \sin \theta_4)(b \cos \theta_3)-(b \sin \theta_3)(c \cos \theta_4)} \\ & \quad - \frac{(b \sin \theta_3)(a \alpha_2 \cos \theta_2-a \omega_2^2 \sin \theta_2-b \omega_3^2 \sin \theta_3+c \omega_4^2 \sin \theta_4)}{(c \sin \theta_4)(b \cos \theta_3)-(b \sin \theta_3)(c \cos \theta_4)} \end{aligned}\]

-\[\begin{aligned} \mathbf{A}_A & =a \alpha_2\left(-\sin \theta_2+j \cos \theta_2\right)-a \omega_2^2\left(\cos \theta_2+j \sin \theta_2\right) \\ \mathbf{A}_{B A} & =b \alpha_3\left(-\sin \theta_3+j \cos \theta_3\right)-b \omega_3^2\left(\cos \theta_3+j \sin \theta_3\right) \\ \mathbf{A}_B & =c \alpha_4\left(-\sin \theta_4+j \cos \theta_4\right)-c \omega_4^2\left(\cos \theta_4+j \sin \theta_4\right) \end{aligned}\]
+\[\begin{aligned} \mathbf{A}_A & =a \alpha_2\left(-\sin \theta_2+j \cos \theta_2\right)-a \omega_2^2\left(\cos \theta_2+j \sin \theta_2\right) \\ \mathbf{A}_{BA} & =b \alpha_3\left(-\sin \theta_3+j \cos \theta_3\right)-b \omega_3^2\left(\cos \theta_3+j \sin \theta_3\right) \\ \mathbf{A}_B & =c \alpha_4\left(-\sin \theta_4+j \cos \theta_4\right)-c \omega_4^2\left(\cos \theta_4+j \sin \theta_4\right) \end{aligned}\]